nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Purpose Of This User Guide

 This User Guide is an introduction to the features, commands and tips of SEPlanner.
-If you are first time user, or you simply wish to explore SEPlanner to its fullest potential, this is the page for you.
+If you are a first time user, or you simply wish to explore SEPlanner to its fullest potential, this is the page for you.
 Use the [Content Page](#Content-Page) to easily access the different sections of this guide, and we hope you have a pleasant experience.